bc-rmalyavc/themes-lib-core/README.md

 ## Caveats

- - As of December 21, 2015, please style your own product grids.
+ - As of February 24, 2015, please style your own product grids.
- - You will need a `default_image` path in your config.json theme settings for the missing image fallback to work.